 Metro Transit is the County's single largest agency and has been heavily affected by COVID-19.
 Metro derives the vast majority of its revenue from sales taxes and fares, both of which fell substantially in 2020.
 Projected sales tax revenues for 2021-2022 are about \$200 million less than the pre-COVID-19 forecast.
 Metro has suspended about 400,000 hours of service in response to ridership declines during the pandemic.
 The 2021-2022 Adopted Budget has funding to restore all these hours in 2021, but hours will only be added back when demand increases.
 Prior to the COVID-19 recession, Metro had built a reserve sufficient to get through a typical recession without service reductions, along with a significant unreserved fund balance.
-These funds, in addition to the federal COVID funding, are expected to allow Metro to continue pre-COVID-19 service levels through at least 2024.
+These funds, in addition to the federal COVID funding, are expected to allow Metro to be able to continue pre-COVID-19 service levels through at least 2024 should ridership levels return to pre-pandemic levels.
+The revised March 2022 Economic and Revenue Forecast estimates that sales tax revenues have recovered from the impact of the pandemic and are now expected to be in line with the pre-COVID-19 forecast.
+However, reduced ridership levels continue, so service reductions remain in place.